-Figure 9 shows the zonally averaged atmospheric temperature trends from five of the datasets in Figures 5,8 above.
+Figure 11 shows the zonally averaged atmospheric temperature trends from five of the datasets in Figures 7,10 above.
 In the troposphere the AIRS RT retrievals show the same general features as the trends from ERA5, though they begin to diverge in the stratosphere and especially above that.
 In particular AIRS RT does not show warming in the Southern Polar stratosphere; we have separately looked into seasonal trends and noted that our retrieved September/October/November temperature trends in the upper atmospheric Southern Polar regions are on the order of -0.12K yr-1, possibly leading to an overall no net heating/cooling for the annual trends.
 We highlight that our results are smoother than those of the other datasets, while the other sets have noticeable discontinuities that may not be physical under the thermodynamics or fluid dynamics frameworks.
-In addition we point out that both our results and AIRS v7 L3 show a hint of cooling over the tropical surfaces.
+In addition the reanalysis models ingest many observational datasets, while the L2/L3 retreieval products can are influenced by the a-priori.
+In addition we point out that both our results and AIRS v7 L3 retrievals show a hint of cooling over the tropical surfaces.
 Note that CLIMCAPS is initialized by MERRA2, and their temperature trends are quite similar.
 AIRS v7 looks similar to AIRS RT except in the tropics where it almost has cooling in the lower troposphere and much more warming in the lower stratosphere.
-The correlations between AIRS RT and the [AIRS L3, CLIMCAPS L3, MERRA2, ERA5 temperature trends of Figure 9 are [0.74,0.65,0.74,0.72] respectively.
+The correlations between AIRS RT and the [AIRS L3, CLIMCAPS L3, MERRA2, ERA5] temperature trends of Figure 11 are [0.74,0.65,0.74,0.72] respectively.